cloudfoundry/overview-broker/README.md

 * By default, all asynchronous operations take 1 second to complete.
 To override this, set the `ASYNCHRONOUS_DELAY_IN_SECONDS` environmental variable to the number of seconds all operations should take.
+* To change the name of the service(s) exposed by the service broker, set the `SERVICE_NAME` environmental variable.

 ---